Computer Engineering

 • 2.0 UF GPA required

 To remain on track, students must complete the appropriate critical-tracking courses, which appear in bold.
-These courses must be completed by the terms as listed above in the Critical Tracking criteria.
+These courses must be completed by the terms as listed in the Critical Tracking criteria.

 This semester plan represents an example progression through the major.
 Actual courses and course order may be different depending on the student's academic record and scheduling availability of courses.
 Prerequisites still apply.